Your Child's Checkup: 2.5 Years (30 Months)

 Routine Care & Safety

-Children may start brushing their teeth with a small amount of fluoride toothpaste (no more than the size of a pea).
+- Children may brush their teeth with a soft toothbrush and a small amount of toothpaste (no more than the size of a pea).
 Let your child brush his or her teeth with your guidance.
 Go over any areas that may have been missed.
 If you haven't already, schedule a dentist visit.
 To help prevent cavities, the doctor or dentist may brush fluoride varnish on your child’s teeth 2–4 times a year.

-Tantrums are becoming less frequent and tend to be worse when children are tired or hungry.
-Try to head off tantrums before they happen — distract your child or remove him or her from frustrating situations.
+- Tantrums tend to be worse when kids are tired or hungry.
+Try to head off tantrums before they happen — find a distraction or remove your child from frustrating situations.

-Don't spank.
-Children don't make the connection between spanking and the behavior you are trying to correct.
-If necessary, use a brief time-out to discipline your toddler.
+- Don't spank.
+Children don't make the connection between spanking and the behavior you're trying to correct.
+You can use a brief time-out instead.

-Most kids are ready to move from a crib to a regular bed with safety rails when they're 2–3 years old.
+- Most toddlers are ready to move from a crib to a regular bed with safety rails when they're 2–3 years old.
 Follow a calm bedtime routine that will help your child settle into a good night's sleep.

-To prevent the risk of drowning, do not leave your child alone in the bathtub or in a pool, no matter how shallow the water.
+- To prevent drowning, don't leave your child alone in the bathtub or in a pool, no matter how shallow the water.